VSmague/Dynamical-Variational-Autoencoders/README.md

 The primary goals of this implementation were to:

 * **Re-implement Architectures:** Build the VRNN and SRNN architectures from scratch using PyTorch.
-* **Hyperparameter Optimization:** Train models by selecting optimal parameters, with a specific focus on:
-* Choice of prior distribution (Gaussian vs. Student-t).
-* Duration of the Kullback-Leibler (KL) divergence annealing phase.
-* Number of epochs and learning rate scheduling.
+* **Hyperparameter Optimization:** Train models by selecting optimal parameters, with a specific focus on choice of prior distribution (Gaussian vs. Student-t), duration of the Kullback-Leibler (KL) divergence annealing phase, number of epochs and learning rate scheduling, ...

 * **Reconstruction Evaluation:** Assess the quality of audio reconstruction across the different architectures and priors.